 Amount of refrigerant Check item Almost no refrigerant Insufficient Suitable Too much refrigerant Temperature of high pressure and low pressure lines.
 Almost no difference between high pressure and low pressure side temperature.
 High pressure side is warm and low pressure side is fairly cold.
 High pressure side is hot and low pressure side is cold.
 High pressure side is abnormally hot.
 State in sight glass.
-Bubbles flow continu- ously.
-Bubbles will disappear and some- thing like mist will flow when refrigerant The bubbles are seen at intervals of 1 - 2 seconds.
+Bubbles flow continuously.
+Bubbles will disappear and something like mist will flow when refrigerant is nearly gone.
+The bubbles are seen at intervals of 1 - 2 seconds.
 Almost transparent.
-Bubbles may appear when engine speed is raised and lowered. is nearly gone.
-No clear difference exist conditions. ts betwen these two AC256 AC257 AC258 Pressure of system.
-High pressure side is abnormally low.
-Both pressure on high and low pressure sides are slightly low.
-Both pressures on high and low pressure sides are normal.
-Both pressures on high and low pressure sides are abnormally high.
+Bubbles may appear when engine speed is raised and lowered.
+No clear difference exist conditions.
+No bubbles can be seen.
+Pressure of system.
+AC256 High pressure side is abnormally low.
+AC257 Both pressure on high and low pressure sides Both pressures on high Both pressures on high аополнану юж. are slightly low. and low pressure sides are normal. and low pressure sides are abnormally high.
 Repair.
 Stop compressor im- mediately and con- duct an overall check.
-Check for gas leakage, repair as required, replenish and charge system.
-Discharge refrigerant from service valve of low pressure side.
+Check for gas leakage, repair as required, re- plenish and charge system.
+Discharge refrigerant from service valve of low pressure side,